 - Accounting requirements depend on the activities of the company.
 If the company registers a VAT number or pays salaries to employees, monthly accounting is necessary.
 If not, the accounting can be done once a year with an annual report.

-Public limited company (AS) – for more serious business
+Public limited company (AS) – for larger businesses in Estonia

 Public limited company (AS) in Estonia is a company type and option for one or more either natural or legal persons, usually with a share subscription (but also possible without a share subscription).